8bit2qubit/XboxFullScreenExperienceTool/README.md

 -----

-## 💡 Screen Dimension Override for Desktop PCs & Laptops
+## 💡 Screen Dimensions Override for Desktop PCs & Laptops

 The Xbox Full Screen Experience is designed for handheld-sized screens.
-If your device is not a handheld, a screen dimension override is required.
+If your device is not a handheld, a screen dimensions override is required.
 This tool offers two distinct methods, and now automatically guides you to the appropriate choice based on your device type.

 ### Task Scheduler Mode: `PhysPanelCS` (Recommended)
 This is the **default and recommended** method.
 It is easy to use and requires no additional manual setup.
 As of `v0.0.11`, this method has been enhanced to improve its startup stability, making it highly reliable for all devices, including desktops and laptops.